 Even if you have never heard of this particular temple, I guarantee you have seen a photo of it.
 Why?
 Because this is the home of the famous Buddha head lying entwined into the roots of a tree.
 How it got there, no one really knows but one story states that the Buddha’s head was abandoned there by the Burmese during their destructive months in the city.

 Constructed in 1374 by King Boromma Rachathirat I, this temple, known as ‘the temple of the Great Relic’ was one of the most important temples in all of Ayutthaya.
-Within the grounds of the temple you will spot an extremely large tower-like spire (common during the Khmer Empire), a large viharn which would have one housed relics and scriptures, and a number of chedis, many of which have now been destroyed.
+Within the grounds of the temple, you will spot an extremely large tower-like spire (common during the Khmer Empire), a large viharn which would have once housed relics and scriptures, and a number of chedis, many of which have now been destroyed.

 #3 Wat Ratchaburana

 After visiting Wat Phra Mahathat, head north and you will soon spot the impressive Prang (or spire) on Wat Ratchaburana.